 Belmont participates in the Federal Direct Loan Program.
 Funds for your Direct Loan will come directly from the U.S. Department of Education to the college.
 There are two types of Federal Direct Loans, subsidized and unsubsidized.
 You may receive a subsidized loan and an unsubsidized loan for the same enrollment period as long as you have eligibility and don't exceed the annual or lifetime loan limits.
-To be eligible for a Direct Loan you must complete a FAFSA, be enrolled in at least six eligible credit hours, and be enrolled in a Belmont College degree or certificate program.
+To be eligible for a Direct Loan you must complete a FAFSA, be enrolled in at least six eligible credit hours, not in default or overpayment of Title IV funds, and be enrolled in a Belmont College degree or certificate program.
 Students must also complete entrance counseling and a Master Promissory Note (MPN) when applying for their first loan.
-Returning borrowers need to complete the Financial Awareness counseling each term they borrow along with Federal Direct Student Loan Request Form.
+Returning borrowers need to complete the Annual Student Loan Acknowledgement each term they borrow along with a Federal Direct Student Loan Request Form.

-Subsidized
+Subsidized Direct Loan

 A subsidized loan is awarded on the basis of financial need.
 If you are eligible for a subsidized loan, the government will pay (subsidize) the interest on your loan while you are enrolled in school for at least six credit hours, for the first six months after you leave school, and if you qualify to have your payments deferred.
 Depending on your financial need and enrollment status, you may borrow subsidized funds for an amount up to the annual loan borrowing limit for your grade level.
 Freshmen (0-29 earned hours) may be eligible to borrow up to \$3,500 per year and sophomores (30+ earned hours) may be eligible to borrow up to \$4,500 per year.
-Because Belmont is a twp-year school, we are not permitted to offer the Junior/Senior Direct Loan amounts.
+Because Belmont is a two-year school, we are not permitted to offer the Junior/Senior Direct Loan amounts.

-Unsubsidized
+Unsubsidized Direct Loan